hmklise/Sea-Turtle-Movement/README.md

 ---
 ### Walking through the code:

-As is often the case, hours of work ended up being less than 20 lines of code.
+As is often the case, hours of work ended up being only about 30 lines of code.

 I was working with data that I used for a regular expression challenge and I extracted the latitude and longitude coordinates with a regular expression.
 Separately, I found a tutorial online for gmap - the google maps API.
 Figuring out how to request a google maps API was frustrating until I found the right webpage that walked me through it step by step.
 This tutorial, which also took me a long time to find, also showed how to use the gmplot - a module for google maps - to plot coordinates onto a google map.
 The test worked, then I hardcoded 8 coordinates into the list and it worked, but I hit a wall when I needed to put my 3000+ coordinates into the gmap and gmplot code as a list.